ash-project/ash/documentation/tutorials/get-started.md

 ## Learn with Livebook

 We have a basic step by step tutorial in Livebook that introduces you to Ash.
 No prior Ash knowledge is required.
-The Livebook tutorial is self contained and seperate from the documentation below.
+The Livebook tutorial is self contained and separate from the documentation below.

 [![Run in Livebook](https://livebook.dev/badge/v1/pink.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fash-project%2Fash_tutorial%2Fblob%2Fmaster%2Foverview.livemd)